1991 Indianapolis 500: Pace car controversy

 The pace car for the 1991 Indy 500 was initially chosen to be the Dodge Stealth.
-However, the UAW, along with fans and traditionalists, protested since the Stealth was a captive import built by Mitsubishi in Japan.
+However, the UAW, along with fans and traditionalists, protested since the Stealth was a captive import built by Mitsubishi Motors in Japan.
 Traditionally, the make of the pace car has always been a domestic American brand.
 In late February, the Stealth was downgraded to be the "festival" (driven by the event's dignitaries for promotional purposes) and backup pace car.
 The pre-production Dodge Viper RT/10 replaced the Stealth as the official pace car when the track opened in May.
 Carroll Shelby served as the driver, thought to be the first person to drive the pace car after having a heart transplant.
 It was Shelby's second appearance at Indy.
-He had also driven the pace car in 1987.
+He had also driven the pace car in 1987, the last time the pace car was a Chrysler Corporation product.
 As the Viper did not begin production until later that year, the race winner would win the Stealth instead of the Viper, and dealers sold pace car replica editions of the Stealth.

+Rule changes

+Chief steward Tom Binford announced at the drivers meeting that cars were not permitted to run below the yellow line in turn four.
+In 1989–1990, officials threatened penalties for drivers going below the white line (which designated the apron) in all four turns.
+But that rule was abandoned once and for all in 1991 after it had proved to be impossible to enforce.
+Binford instead emphasized the single yellow line in turn four, which was meant to denote the bottom of the apron in that area of the course.
+Penalties might include a stop-and-go or a 1-lap penalty for "flagrant violation[s]" after warning.